mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

 ## Adding a new bucket's object (with body or a file)

-When having `$storeCredentials` from the previous code snippet (supposing all declared variables are also accessible), you can put a new object inside a bucket.
+When having `getCredentials` and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can put a new object inside a bucket.
 You have to have WRITE permissions on a bucket to add an object to it.

 ```php
 <?php